SEB-Core/mongoose-recipes/README.md

 ![Pattern](./images/pattern.png)

-Creating and testing the EJS views will be done *after* you know all of your server functionality is working.
+Creating and testing the EJS views should be done *after* you know all of your server functionality is working.
 In a real world application *or* your project, this same workflow should be followed.
 Planning, back-end, testing, *then* front-end, and more testing.

 [📖 Back to Top](#-table-of-contents)